CPCC Seeks Nominations for 2017 Hagemeyer Educational Advancement Award

 - exemplified positive and significant life changes.

-Previous award winners include David Howard, Jim Rogers, Dr. Kenneth J. Welch, Chief Luther Fincher, Frances M. Queen, and CPCC’s Richard K. Zollinger, Fabi W. Preslar, and James C. Taylor, Jr.
+Previous award winners include Paula Vincent, David Howard, Jim Rogers, Joe Vagnone, Dr. Kenneth J. Welch, Chief Luther Fincher, Frances M. Queen, Richard K. Zollinger, Fabi W. Preslar, and James C. Taylor, Jr.